solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Application monitoring

-Once an application has been deployed, it is important to start to monitor the uptime and performance as well as understand usage patterns.
+It is important to monitor the uptime, performance, and understand usage patterns once an application has been deployed.
 [Application Insights] is a feature that provides extensible application performance management (APM) and monitoring for web-based applications.

 Application insights monitoring is very flexible in that it supports a wide variety of platforms, including .NET, Node.js, Java, and Python as